Get to grips with this comprehensive guide on all you need to know about weightlifting gloves, lifting straps and wrist wraps for lifting.

 Wrist Straps (Lifting Straps)

-The least controversial lifting accessory, and most commonly used across all abilities is the lifting strap, designed to provide bar security, enhance grip and support the wrist joint, the lifting strap is a great tool for hypertrophy, weightlifting, and powerlifting.
+The least controversial lifting accessory, and most commonly used across all abilities, the lifting strap (or wrist strap) is designed to provide bar security, enhance grip and support the wrist joint.
+Wrist straps are a great tool for hypertrophy, weightlifting, and powerlifting.

 Shop